Chris Skidmore

 Christopher James Skidmore (born 17 May 1981) is a British former Conservative Party politician and author of popular history who served as Member of Parliament (MP) for Kingswood in South Gloucestershire from 2010 to 2024.

 Skidmore was first elected at the 2010 general election.
 As a backbencher, he joined the Free Enterprise Group of Conservative MPs, founded by Liz Truss, and co-authored a number of papers and books, including After the Coalition (2011) and Britannia Unchained (2012).
 Following Theresa May's appointment as prime minister in July 2016, he was appointed Parliamentary Secretary for the Constitution; he was removed from this position in the January 2018 reshuffle, becoming the Conservative Party's policy vice chairman.
 He returned to government in 2018 as Minister of State for Universities, Science, Research and Innovation following Sam Gyimah's resignation.
-He was interim Minister of State for Energy and Clean Growth from May to July 2019, covering for Claire Perry.
-In this position, he signed the UK's Net Zero pledge into law.
+He was interim Minister of State for Energy and Clean Growth from May to July 2019: in this position, he signed the UK's Net Zero pledge into law.

 Skidmore became Minister of State for Health after Boris Johnson became prime minister in July 2019.
 He returned to his former position of universities minister in September 2019 following Jo Johnson's resignation, and was dismissed from government in the February 2020 reshuffle.
 Skidmore chaired a review of the government's net-zero strategy in 2022 and 2023.
 He resigned as an MP in January 2024 over the proposed introduction of the government's Offshore Petroleum Licensing Bill.